Enhancing Victim Services Project

 Read more about the grant's renewal and the continued work happening here at Rutgers University!

 During the 2017-18 academic year a federal Victims of Crime Act grant was awarded to Rutgers University through the NJ Office of the Attorney General to increase support for victims/survivors of sexual violence, dating violence, and stalking on campus.
 The “Enhancing Victim Services throughout Rutgers University” project is housed at the Center on Violence Against Women and Children (VAWC) at the Rutgers School of Social Work.
-Dr. Sarah McMahon, Associate Professor and Associate Director of VAWC serves as the principal investigator for the grant.
+Dr. Sarah McMahon, Associate Professor and Director of VAWC serves as the principal investigator for the grant.
 Dr. McMahon works with the co-PI Dr. Rita Seabrook as well as a designated advisory board to provide overall guidance for the project.

 In addition, VAWC continues to develop university-wide messaging through various collaborations such as participation in National Crime Victims’ Rights Week, creating various PSA's, and working toward a centralized website highlighting the resources that exist on campus for victim/survivors.
 The Center on Violence Against Women and Children is providing technical assistance to each of the campuses to strengthen their response, ensuring compliance with state and federal grant reporting, and supplying evaluation to the grant activities to determine the effectiveness and impact of the campus efforts.